 The City of Light was at its peak in 1900.
 The Alexandre III Bridge, Orsay Station, the World’s Fair, and the first subway line were all inaugurated.
-An exhibition on Paris from the Belle Epoque era, initially presented at the Petit Palais, is now at the Frist Art Museum in Nashville from October 12 through January 6, 2019.
-It will then be moving to Cincinnati and Portland, Oregon.
+An exhibition on Paris from the Belle Epoque era, initially presented at the Petit Palais, is opening on June 8 at the Portland, Oregon, Art Museum.

 For France-Amérique, Cécilie Champy-Vinas, curator at the Petit Palais, discusses the development of the exhibition Paris 1900 : la ville spectacle (Paris 1900: City of Entertainment) and the birth of the Parisian myth.